 Pain Management Options for Tail Docking and Castration

 Why Local Anaesthetics?

-30 years of veterinary research carried out in New Zealand, Australia and the UK has identified injectable local anaesthetic as the preferred solution for pain relief for castration and tail docking with rings.
-It provides fast acting pain relief in the first 45 minutes when lambs experience acute pain caused by loss of blood flow.
+30 years of veterinary research carried out in New Zealand, Australia and the UK has identified injectable local anaesthetic as the preferred solution for pain relief during castration and tail docking with rings.
+It provides fast acting pain relief in the first 45 minutes, when lambs experience acute pain caused by the loss of blood flow.
 Local anaesthetics block this pain.